-++ Your Name

-Your E-mail address Town & Country Only collect the necessary information e.g. do not collect the user's address if you only need the name of their general location.

-†Phone number (optional): It must be clear from the form which information will be published on the website.
-Users must be given an option to supply a screen name/their initials rather than their

-Comments full name.
+Display Name (How would you like y your name to appear alongside your contrib ++ Your Name Your E-mail address Only collect the necessary information e.g. do not collect the user's address if you only need the Town & Country name of their general location.
+Phone number (optional): It must be clear from the form which information will be published on the website.
+Users must be given an option to supply a screen name/their initials rather than their Comments full name.

-49

-The second section of the section

 Send Clear